Henri Herz: Works

 Herz composed many pieces, the opus numbers of his published works reaching 224, according to Laure Schnapper's catalogue (Henri Herz, magnat du piano, 2011, p.
 270–280).
 Virtually all are for the piano, including eight piano concertos.
 Among his many musical works, he was involved in the composition of Hexaméron (the fourth variation on Bellini's theme is his).
 Many, however, found his piano style showy and shallow.
 Robert Schumann was among those who criticized it, but his wife Clara saw in it the praiseworthy quality that it could challenge a performer's interpretation.
+Other critics, reviewing recordings of Herz's piano concertos by Howard Shelley and the Tasmanian Symphony Orchestra, described Herz's work as "endearing," and "showy, light, and effective."

 Inventions

 Herz was also an inventor of a mechanical device he named a dactylion, designed to loosen and strengthen a pianist's fingers.
 The device consisted of two parallel wooden bars, where the bottom one could be attached under a keyboard to fix the dactylion in place; and the top bar had ten rings hanging on strings for individual fingers to provide certain resistance while playing the piano.
 The dactylion had a considerable success then.
 He patented the dactylion in France in 1835.
-In the period 1843-1866 he also registered several patents related to construction and fabrication of pianos.
+In the period from 1843 to 1866 he also registered several patents related to construction and fabrication of pianos.